ngoc233/ngQuickClass/README.md

 -   Ability to set video quality up to 4K and adapt the FPS
 -   Recording your Screen, Audio and Video
 -   Chat with Emoji Picker & Private messages & Save the conversations
--   Advance collaborative whiteboard for the teachers
+-   Simple collaborative whiteboard for the teachers
 -   Share any YouTube video in real time
+-   Start a tetris game in waiting your participants :)
 -   Full Screen Mode on mouse click on the Video element
 -   Possibility to Change UI Themes
 -   Right-click on the Video elements for more options
 -   Direct `peer-to-peer` connection ensures the lowest latency thanks to `WebRTC`
--   Supports [REST API](app/api/README.md) (Application Programming Interface)
+-   Supports [REST API](api/README.md) (Application Programming Interface)

 ## Demo